 Organizational culture plays a role in the strategic orientation of the organization and adds a layer of contextual complexity to the PPM process (Martinsuo & Killen, 2014).
 For example, Teller and Kock (2013) report that a risk management culture can have a positive effect on portfolio success.
 From an innovation point of view, it has been proved that a strong innovation culture leads to higher levels of project success.
 Corporate innovation culture could have a positive effect on the strategic orientation of the organization as well as its potential for portfolio success.
 Therefore, the perspective of the company helps guide its strategic orientation and priorities.

 Managing a portfolio of projects, its interdependencies, and resource needs is complicated for many companies.
 To assess the complex dynamics of PPM and organizational culture, it could be useful to understand how cultural values are impacted when PPM is introduced.

 Keep in mind

 It is important to note that organizational culture is created through coherent and authentic actions, not statements or declarations.
-A great culture in action can produce lots of benefits such as team members adapt rapidly to new customer needs, managers support employees who need help and executives respond to crisis in an effective and proactive way.
-Developing a healthy and productive company culture can make a huge impact on organization’s success.
+A great culture in action can produce lots of benefits, such as team members adapt rapidly to new customer needs, managers support employees who need help, and executives respond to a crisis in an effective and proactive way.
+Developing a healthy and productive company culture can make a huge impact on an organization’s success.